CVE-2026-8711

 CVSS:3.1/AV:N/AC:H/PR:N/UI:N/S:U/C:H/I:H/A:H

 CVE-2026-8711: NGINX JavaScript has a vulnerability when the js_fetch_proxy directive is configured with at least one client-controlled NGINX variable (for example, $http_*, $arg_*, $cookie_*) and a location invoking the ngx.fetch() operation from NGINX JavaScript.
 An unauthenticated attacker can exploit this vulnerability by sending crafted HTTP requests.
 This may cause a heap buffer overflow in the NGINX worker process leading to a restart.
-Additionally, for systems with Address Space Layout Randomization (ASLR) disabled, code execution is possible.
+Additionally, attackers can execute code on systems with Address Space Layout Randomization (ASLR) disabled or when the attacker can bypass ASLR.
 Note: Software versions which have reached End of Technical Support (EoTS) are not evaluated.

 The exploitability of CVE-2026-8711 depends on two key factors: attack complexity (the level of effort required to execute an exploit) and privileges required (the access level an attacker needs).